aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 ## Next step
-To start securing the serverless application you just deployed, return to the workshop [landing page](../../README.md) to pick a module to work on!
+To start securing the serverless application you just deployed, return to the workshop [landing page](../../README.md) to pick a module.